cloudspace/play_framework_tutorial/README.md

 The Play framework can be downloaded from [here](http://www.playframework.com/download).
 Once extracted, the folder can be placed anywhere, however it is preferable to sit alongside Java in /usr/share/java/.
 This is the same path maven, ant, and junit install to.

-Once installed add the play directory to your PATH in ~/.bash_profile, or simply run
+Once installed add the Play directory to your PATH in ~/.bash_profile, or simply run

     export PATH=$PATH:/usr/share/java/play-2.X.X

 To set the path for just the current terminal session.

-###Using play
+###Using Play
-Sometimes, the play compiler stops working.
-This is most notable when controller changes aren't reflected in the browser and model attribute accessors like getName() are no longer available.
-Deleting the target folder, running play compile twice, then running the play webserver fixes this 90% of the time.
+Sometimes, the Play compiler stops working.
+This is most notable when controller changes aren't reflected in the browser or model attribute accessors like getName() are no longer available.
+Deleting the target folder, running Play compile twice, then running the Play webserver fixes this 90% of the time.
 Simultaneous voodoo incantations improve it to about 95% of the time.

 Models
 ---
-In play the models are much closer to the database than seen in a framework like rails.
+In Play the models are much closer to the database than in a framework like rails.
 Instead of writing the migrations and having the models built from the db, the models actually define the database and the migrations can be automatically generated from the changes.

 ### Decorators

 The javax.persistence package offers a number of decorators to help define database interaction.

-The @Entity decorator marks a class as being a Model and when play evolutions are run a database table will be generated for it.
+The @Entity decorator marks a class as being a Model and when Play evolutions are run a database table will be generated for it.

 The @id decorator goes on a member of an @Entity class and defines the database id field.

+The @ManyToOne and @OneToMany decorators are used to managed database associations.

+The @Column decorator is used to manager database attributes.
+This common version sets the database column to a longtext, @Column(columnDefinition = "TEXT").

-There area number of decorators available between play and javax that are viewable in their respective documentation.
+There area number of decorators available between Play and javax that are viewable in their respective documentation.

 ### Validations
 Play offers model-level validations in the form of constraint decorators.
 The full list can be seen on [this page](http://www.playframework.com/documentation/api/2.0/java/play/data/validation/Constraints.html).
 Many default validations map directly to database changes.
 For example, the @Required decorator sets the column in the db to not null.

-These are nice for simple models, but validations in models can't be used well if you have have multiple forms to generate an object.
-Since you cant save the object without having it be complete, it's impossible to have multi-page step-based object creation.
-To get around this all validations need to be done in the controller.
+These are nice for simple models, but validations in models are lacking if you are using multiple forms to manage an object.
+Due to the way Play's Form object works, attributes not included on the form will throw validation errors even if they are set in the database.
+To get around this we are performing validations in the controller.

 ###JSON
-It is almost impossible to create and parse json using the built in play libraries outside of a controller.
-Most example code on the internet only works in scala or only works in the controller.
+It is almost impossible to create and parse json using the built in Play libraries outside of a controller.
+Most example code on the internet only works in Scala or only works in the controller.
 Specifically ignore any blog post or tutorial that starts like this: "One of the benefits of Play 2.0 is that Java and the Scala share the same underlying library for JSON parsing".

 Using the Jackson json parsing library directly is not too painful but a far cry from the ease of ruby.
 The main website is located [here](http://jackson.codehaus.org/) and the tutorial page is located [here](http://wiki.fasterxml.com/JacksonInFiveMinutes).